congruity/congruity/README.txt

 Requirements
 ==============================================================================

-Python (tested with 2.7.15 and 3.6.5 on Fedora 28)
+Python (tested with 3.10.6 on Fedora 36)
   See https://www.python.org/

-wxPython (tested with wxPython-3.0.2.0 and wxPython-4.0.1 on Fedora 28)
+wxPython (tested with wxPython-4.0.7 and wxPython-4.2.0 on Fedora 36)
   See https://www.wxpython.org/

-libconcord (version 1.1 is *required*; tested on Fedora 28) See https://www.phildev.net/concordance/
+libconcord (version 1.1 or newer is *required*; tested on Fedora 36) See https://www.phildev.net/concordance/
   Note that the python bindings are also required; see libconcord/bindings/python